aledipa/miniwikipedia/README.md

 1. Clone this repository to your local machine: `git clone https://github.com/aledipa/miniwikipedia.git`
 2. Navigate to the project directory: `cd miniWikipedia`
 3. Install the dependencies: `npm install`
+4. Build: `npm run build`
-4. Start the server: `npm start`
+5. Run the server: `node dist/index.js`
-5. Open your browser and go to `http://localhost:3000` to see the website
+6. Open your browser and go to `http://localhost:3000` to see the website

 ## Usage